The Frequency Pioneer Bridging Rife Therapy, Detox, and Holistic Healing

 Some health innovators do not enter their field through theory alone—they arrive there through necessity, experience, and an unshakable instinct to keep asking questions when conventional answers fall short.
 Dr. Nenah Sylver is one of those rare voices.
 Author, investigator, educator, and long-respected advocate for bioenergetic and frequency-based healing, she has spent decades helping people better understand a technology that has long existed at the edges of mainstream medicine, yet continues to generate deep interest among practitioners and patients alike: Rife Therapy.

-the technology, but the philosophy she brings to it.
+technology, but the philosophy she brings to it.
 She does not present Rife

 Therapy as a miracle switch or a one-size-fits-all cure.
 Instead, she frames it